LibreTechnica/libretechnica.github.io/individuals.md

 # The big questions

-How can I protect my personal data from being collected and used to generate profits for corporations?
+- How can I protect my personal data from being collected and used to generate profits for corporations?

-How can I protect my privacy from government surveillance?
+- How can I protect my privacy from government surveillance?

-How can I reduce the environmental impact of the technology that I use?
+- How can I reduce the environmental impact of the technology that I use?

 # What you can do

-Text leading up to the FOSS Challenge, Privacy Challenge, and the Sustainability Challenge.
+We've devise three challenges that will help you liberate your technology and protect your data.

+**FOSS Challenge**

+What's a better price than free?
+Take the FOSS challenge and switch to free and open-source software.

+**Privacy Challenge**

+Paranoid?
+You should be!
+By taking the Privacy Challenge, you will keep your data from prying eyes.

+**Sustainability Challenge**

+Are you a maker, tinkerer, or hardware hacker?
+Or perhaps you're environmentally conscious.
+This is the challenge for you!